gangulyaritra/financial-product-complaint/README.md

 Complaints provide insights into problems that a customer experiences in the marketplace and help to understand the reason for necessary modifications in the existing financial product if required.

-By understanding existing complaints registered against financial products, we can apply machine learning to identify newly registered complaints, whether they are problematic or not, and accordingly, take quick action to resolve the issue and satisfy the customer's need.
-The task is to identify whether or not the registered complaint will get disputed by the customer.
+By considering the existing complaints made against financial products, we can apply machine learning to identify freshly registered complaints, whether they are troublesome or not, and allow the business to resolve the issue and satisfy the customer's needs.
+The task is to identify whether or not the newly registered complaints will get disputed by the customer.

 ### Dataset.